 During the self-generation term of the agreement, which begins on the system commencement date, the YMCA will pay an annual solar service fee to the System Owner.
 The annual solar service fee in the initial year will be \$24,999 and will increase at a rate of 2.00% annually over the term of the agreement.
 Each year a true-up will be applied to the annual payment which will either provide a refund to the YMCA due to system underperformance or require an additional payment from the YMCA due to system over performance.
 The annual rent to be paid to the YMCA by the System Owner is one dollar.
 The System Owner has the option to extend the term of this arrangement for one year.
-There was no significant activity related to this arrangement during the years ended December 31, 2023 and 2022.
+During the year ended December 31, 2024, the YMCA paid the annual solar service fee to the System Owner in the amount of \$24,999.
+No amounts were paid during the year ended December 31, 2023.